-The EUROMOD and external statistics for the standard Eurostat measure of poverty risk (the percentage of individuals living in households with equivalised income below the 60% of national equivalised median income threshold) have a ratio of close to one between 2007-2008.
-External statistics show a larger number falling below this 60% threshold in 2009/2010.
-This likely reflects the rise in unemployment (and hence fall in incomes) captured in the external statistics but not in the EUROMOD statistics as unemployment rates are held constant.
-The other measures are also close to external statistics when we look at the 50%/70% measures of median income but the results diverge when looking at the percentage living below 40%.
+The EUROMOD and external statistics for the standard Eurostat measure of poverty risk (the percentage of individuals living in households with equivalised income below the 60% of national equivalised median income threshold) have a ratio close to one between 2007-2008.
+External statistics show a larger number falling below this 60% threshold in the subsequent years, likely reflecting the rise in unemployment (and hence fall in incomes) captured in the external statistics but not in the EUROMOD statistics as unemployment rates and incomes are held constant.
+The other measures are also close to external statistics when we look at the 70% measures of median income but the results diverge when looking at the percentage living below 40%/50.